Smart Irrigation Systems 2026: Save Water and Money

 Smart controllers generally fall into two categories based on how they gather information:

-• Weather Based Irrigation Controllers (WBICs): Often called ET controllers, these systems use local weather data to adjust watering schedules.
+Controllers That Use Weather Data (WBICs): Often called ET controllers, these systems use local weather data to adjust watering schedules.
 By calculating “evapotranspiration” (the rate at which water is lost from the soil and plants), they determine exactly how much water your landscape needs to have replenished.
 This data can come from a small onsite weather station or, more commonly, from internet weather services.
-The EPA estimates an average home could save 7,600 gallons per year by upgrading to a WaterSense certified weather based controller.
+The EPA estimates an average home could save 7,600 gallons per year by upgrading to a WaterSense certified controller that uses weather data.

-• Soil Moisture Based Irrigation Controllers: This type of smart controller uses one or more sensors buried in the root zone of your lawn.
+Controllers That Use Soil Moisture Data: This type of smart controller uses one or more sensors buried in the root zone of your lawn.
 These sensors directly measure the amount of water in the soil.
 Instead of relying on weather predictions, the system waters only when the ground actually becomes dry.
 It’s a precise method that takes the guesswork out of irrigation.
-Research in Florida found these systems can reduce irrigation water use by anywhere from 35% to over 90% depending on rainfall.

 Key Factors in Controller Selection